TheOdinProject/curriculum/ruby/basic_ruby/nested_collections.md

 #=> [[97, 76, 79, 93, 100], [79, 84, 76, 79], [88, 67, 64, 76], [94, 55, 67, 81], [100, 99, 98, 97]]
 ```

-<span id='remove-elements-nested-array'>Using this similar syntax, you can add or remove elements from the entire nested array or from a specific nested element.</span>
+Using this similar syntax, you can add or remove elements from the entire nested array or from a specific nested element.

 ```ruby
 test_scores.pop